 It is the tallest authentic copy of “Liberty enlightening the world” (Barentin’s copy does not meet the authenticity conditions).

 A full-scale replica of the torch of the statue stands in Place d’Alma in Paris.
 The Flame of Liberty has become an unofficial shrine to Lady Diana as her car crashed in the tunnel just under the square on 31 August 1997.

 The Bartholdi Museum in Colmar

-In Bartholdi’s hometown it is also possible to visit the Bartholdi Museum (Musée Bartholdi).
-The residence of the sculptor was left to the city of Colmar by his widow, who died in 1914.
-It is this vast mansion of Marchands street (rue des Marchands) that was inaugurated, in 1922, a museum dedicated to the life and the work of the artist.
+In Bartholdi’s hometown, it is also possible to visit the Bartholdi Museum (Musée Bartholdi).
+The residence of the sculptor was left in the city of Colmar by his widow, who died in 1914.
+It is this vast mansion of rue des Marchands that was inaugurated, in 1922, as a museum dedicated to the life and the work of the artist.
 It displays preliminary sketches, scale models, sculptures, drawings, photographs, paintings, engravings and art objects.
-Most of these come from his workshop of Paris, on Rue Assas.
+Most of these come from his workshop in Paris, on Rue Assas.

 The Bartholdi Museum’s goal is to preserve and pass on the memory of the man who fulfilled an extraordinary mission on behalf of the French people: to offer the Statue of Liberty to the American people.